radumg/DynaWeb/README.md

 Simply put, use `WebRequest` nodes for one-off requests and start using a `WebClient` when you are interacting with REST APIs and/or have multiple request to similar endpoints/URLs.
 When using a `WebClient`, the `WebRequest` is still what gets executed, but it allows you more control over how that occurs (custom timeouts, etc)

+#### Fun facts
-*Fun fact : When executing a `WebRequest` on its own, the DynaWeb package constructs an empty `WebClient` in the background anyway as it's needed for execution.*
+- when executing a `WebRequest` on its own, the DynaWeb package constructs an empty `WebClient` in the background anyway as it's needed for execution
+- the strucuture of the source code shows up directly in Dynamo

 ## Alternative installation methods